 All topical nonsteroidal anti-inflammatory drugs (NSAIDs) may slow or delay healing.
 Topical corticosteroids are also known to slow or delay healing.
 Concomitant use of topical NSAIDs and topical steroids may increase the potential for healing problems.

-It is recommended that Diclofenac Sodium Ophthalmic, like other NSAIDs, be used with caution in patients with known bleeding tendencies or who are receiving other medications, which may prolong bleeding time.
+It is recommended that Diclofenac sodium ophthalmic solution, 0.1%, like other NSAIDs, be used with caution in patients with known bleeding tendencies or who are receiving other medications which may prolong bleeding time.
 Use of the same bottle for both eyes is not recommended with topical eye drops that are used in association with surgery.

-Results from clinical studies indicate that Diclofenac Sodium Ophthalmic has no significant effect upon ocular pressure.
+Results from clinical studies indicate that Diclofenac sodium ophthalmic solution, 0.1% has no significant effect upon ocular pressure.
 However, elevations in intraocular pressure may occur following cataract surgery.

 Information for Patients

-Except for the use of a bandage hydrogel soft contact lens during the first 3 days following refractive surgery, Diclofenac Sodium Ophthalmic should not be used by patients currently wearing soft contact lenses due to adverse events that have occurred in other circumstances.
+Except for the use of a bandage hydrogel soft contact lens during the first 3 days following refractive surgery, Diclofenac sodium ophthalmic solution, 0.1% should not be used by patients currently wearing soft contact lenses due to adverse events that have occurred in other circumstances.

 Carcinogenesis, Mutagenesis, Impairment of Fertility

-Long-term carcinogenicity studies in rats given Diclofenac Sodium Ophthalmic in oral doses up to 2 mg/kg/day (approximately 500 times the human topical ophthalmic dose) revealed no significant increases in tumor incidence.
-A 2-year carcinogenicity study conducted in mice employing oral Diclofenac Sodium Ophthalmic up to 2 mg/kg/day did not reveal any oncogenic potential.
-Diclofenac Sodium Ophthalmic did not show mutagenic potential in various mutagenicity studies including the Ames test.
-Diclofenac Sodium Ophthalmic administered to male and female rats at 4 mg/kg/day (approximately 1000 times the human topical ophthalmic dose) did not affect fertility.
+Long-term carcinogenicity studies in rats given Diclofenac sodium ophthalmic solution, 0.1% in oral doses up to 2mg/kg/day (approximately 500 times the human topical ophthalmic dose) revealed no significant increases in tumor incidence.
+A 2-year carcinogenicity study conducted in mice employing oral Diclofenac sodium ophthalmic solution, 0.1% up to 2 mg/kg/day did not reveal any oncogenic potential.
+Diclofenac sodium ophthalmic solution, 0.1% did not show mutagenic potential in various mutagenicity studies including the Ames test.
+Diclofenac sodium ophthalmic solution, 0.1% administered to male and female rats at 4 mg/kg/day (approximately 1000 times the human topical ophthalmic dose) did not affect fertility.

 No overall differences in safety or effectiveness have been observed between elderly and younger adult patients.

-Because of the known effects of prostaglandin biosynthesis-inhibiting drugs on the fetal cardiovascular system (closure of ductus arteriosus), the use of Diclofenac Sodium Ophthalmic during late pregnancy should be avoided.
+Because of the known effects of prostaglandin biosynthesis inhibiting drugs on the fetal cardiovascular system (closure of ductus arteriosus), the use of Diclofenac sodium ophthalmic solution, 0.1% during late pregnancy should be avoided.

-It is not known whether topical ophthalmic administration of Diclofenac Sodium Ophthalmic could result in sufficient systemic absorption to produce detectable quantities in breast milk.
-Because many drugs are excreted in human milk, a decision should be made whether to discontinue nursing or to discontinue the drug, taking into account the importance of the drug to the mother.
+It is not known whether topical ophthalmic administration of Diclofenac sodium ophthalmic solution, 0.1% could result in sufficient systemic absorption to produce detectable quantities in breast milk.
+Because many drugs are excreted in human milk, a decision should be made whether to discontinue nursing or discontinue the drug, taking into account the importance of the drug to the mother.

-Clinical Practice: The following reactions have been identified during postmarketing use of topical Diclofenac Sodium Ophthalmic Solution, 0.1% in clinical practice.
+The following reactions have been identified during postmarketing use of topical diclofenac sodium ophthalmic solution, 0.1% in clinical practice.
 Because they are reported voluntarily from a population of unknown size, estimates of frequency cannot be made.
-The reactions, which have been chosen for inclusion due to either their seriousness, frequency of reporting, possible causal connection to topical Diclofenac Sodium Ophthalmic Solution, 0.1%, or a combination of these factors, include corneal erosion, corneal infiltrates, corneal perforation, corneal thinning, corneal ulceration, and epithelial breakdown (see PRECAUTIONS, General).
+The reactions, which have been chosen for inclusion due to either their seriousness, frequency of reporting, possible causal connection to topical diclofenac sodium ophthalmic solution, 0.1%, or a combination of these factors, include corneal erosion, corneal infiltrates, corneal perforation, corneal thinning, corneal ulceration and epithelilal breakdown (see PRECAUTIONS, General).

 Overdosage will not ordinarily cause acute problems.
-If Diclofenac Sodium Ophthalmic is accidentally ingested, fluids should be taken to dilute the medication.
+If Diclofenac sodium ophthalmic solution, 0.1% is accidentally ingested, fluids should be taken to dilute the medication.

 Diclofenac Ophthalmic Solution Dosage and Administration

-Cataract Surgery: One drop of Diclofenac Sodium Ophthalmic should be applied to the affected eye, 4 times daily beginning 24 hours after cataract surgery and continuing throughout the first 2 weeks of the post operative period.
+One drop of Diclofenac sodium ophthalmic solution, 0.1% should be applied to the affected eye, 4 times daily beginning 24 hours after cataract surgery and continuing through the first 2 weeks of the postoperative period.

-Corneal Refractive Surgery: One or two drops of Diclofenac Sodium Ophthalmic should be applied to the operative eye within the hour prior to corneal refractive surgery.
+One or two drops of Diclofenac sodium ophthalmic solution, 0.1% should be applied to the operative eye within the hour prior to corneal refractive surgery.
 Within 15 minutes after surgery, one or two drops should be applied to the operative eye and continued 4 times daily for up to 3 days.

 How is Diclofenac Ophthalmic Solution Supplied

-Diclofenac Sodium Ophthalmic 0.1% (1 mg/mL) Sterile Solution is supplied in a low-density polyethylene (LDPE) white bottle with a LDPE Dropper Tip.
-The 2.5 mL fill and the 5 mL fill are supplied in a 7.5 mL size bottle.
+Diclofenac sodium ophthalmic solution, 0.1% (1 mg/mL) Sterile Solution is supplied in a low density polyethylene (LDPE) white bottle with a LDPE Dropper Tip and Polypropylene grey closure.
+The 2.5 mL is supplied in a 7.5 mL size bottle and the 5 mL is supplied in a 10 mL size bottle.

 diclofenac sodium solution/ drops